VolpeUSDOT/gtfs-measures/README.md

 - For ridership estimation: measured transit ridership data to calibrate the estimation model.
 While this project also used additional ridership data that transit agencies provided directly, the following agencies provide segment-level ridership as open data to the public:
  - [Twin Cities Metro Transit](ftp://ftp.gisdata.mn.gov/pub/gdrs/data/pub/us_mn_state_metc/trans_stop_boardings_alightings/metadata/metadata.html)
  - [Bay Area Rapid Transit](https://www.bart.gov/about/reports/ridership)
+ - For ridership estimation: Various data that may predict ridership from the U.S. Census and other national inputs as described in this project's full report.
+Code is designed to be modified to allow for other predictive datasets to be used.

 ## Documentation